N670 highway: Route description

 The highway begins from an intersection in the Port of Allen.
 The section is labeled the Allen-Catarman Road.
 It has an intersection with the Allen Old Road as it passes through the towns of Lavezares and Rosario.
 It crosses Bobon, entering the municipality of Catarman, having an intersection with the Catarman-Calbayog Road or National Highway 672.
 It intersects with both of the local diversion roads in Catarman.
 It transmutes into the Catarman-Laoang Road.
 It progresses the town of Mondragon before switching to the second Department of Public Works and Highways (DPWH) district in Northern Samar.
 It elapses through the towns of San Roque by intersecting with the town's old road and Pambujan.
 It then intersects with the Rawis-Catubig Road while, shortly after, having a ferry crossing to Laoang, after which it continues as the Laoang–Calomotan Road, crossing through Laoang Island.
-After reaching Calomotan over a distance of 6.487 km, a boat ride connects the road to the Barangay of Pangpang before adjusing into the Pangpang-Palapag-Mapanas-Gamay-Lapinig Roa, nicknamed the PAMAGALA Road.
+After reaching Calomotan over a distance of 6.487 km, a boat ride connects the road to the Barangay of Pangpang before adjusting into the Pangpang-Palapag-Mapanas-Gamay-Lapinig Roa, nicknamed the PAMAGALA Road.
 The road passes through the towns of Palapag while avoiding the poblacion, Mapanas, Gamay, and eventually Lapinig.

 The road segment is now named the Jct Taft-Oras-San Policarpo-Arteche Road.
 It passes through the towns of Arteche, San Policarpo, Oras, Dolores, and Can-Avid over a distance of 81 km.
 It trenches the Oras Bridge, with a length of 540 m, the Dolores Bridge, with a length of 322 m, and the Can-Avid Bridge with a length of 310 m.
 It has an intersection with the Wright–Taft Road in Taft, naming the segment the Wright-Taft-Borongan Road.
 The road runs through the towns of Sulat and San Julian.
 It passes the Sulat Bridge, with a length of 138 m and the Taft Bridge with a length of 137 m.
 In Borongan, the road segment transmutes into the Borongan-Guiuan Road.
 It passes through the towns of Maydolong, Hernani, General MacArthur, and eventually Quinapondan, where the segment is named the Jct Buenavista-Lawaan-Marabut Road in an intersection with a portion of the Borongan-Guiuan Road.
 It passes through the towns of Giporlos, Balangiga, and Lawaan before entering the province of Samar.

 Upon entering Samar, the road diverts into the Basey-Marabut-Pinamitinan Road.
 It passes through the town of Marabut, curving over the coastline and turning north.
 It then crosses Basey while splitting into two roads: the Dolongan-Basey Road, which leads northern, and the San Juanico-Basey-Sohoton Road, which goes straight, the main road leading to Tacloban.
 Both of them intersect with the Maharlika Highway, leading up to the San Juanico Bridge.